versioned/versioned-admin/README.md

 ## Backlog (Sprint)

 * Dangerous to link to JSON Data with login token.
-Need a more limited token
+Better solution:
+  Refactor api to listRequest and request
+  Show JSON Data instead of HTML table show httpie command as well

 * Add JSON Data to DataEdit